 Maltese has long hair around the face.
-The hair in the nasal folds may grow up against the eyeball and rub against the cornea, resulting in eye irritation, such as conjunctivitis or even corneal abrasions, and is very likely to cause an excess of tear production.
+The hair in the nasal folds may grow up against the eyeball and rub against the cornea.
+This can result in eye irritation, such as conjunctivitis or even corneal abrasions, and is very likely to cause an excess of tear production.

 Malteses have big bulging eyes, so it is easy for them to sustain injuries to their eyes.
 Corneal abrasions and ulcers are injuries to the cornea caused by trauma, such as scratches.